-Team Arrival
+Team Arrival.

-- Doors are propped open to avoid unnecessary touching of surfaces. - Elevators have been cleaned and keyed off to take the team to their secured floors (as applicable) - Bell carts to be sanitized. - Lobby standing stanchions. - Room keys sanitized before distribution. - Queue to be clearly marked for appropriate social distancing. - Hand sanitizer made available in the lobby. - Doors propped open to minimize touch. - Increased frequency of cleaning and sanitizing increased in public spaces, with an emphasis on frequent contact surfaces such as front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public restrooms, rooms keys and locks, and stair handrails, dining surfaces and seating areas.
+- Hotel staff shall wear appropriate PPE at all times. - Doors are propped open to avoid unnecessary touching of surfaces. - Elevators have been cleaned and keyed off to take the team to their secured floors (as applicable) - Bell carts to be sanitized. - Lobby standing stanchions. - Room keys sanitized before distribution. - Queue to be clearly marked for appropriate social distancing. - Hand sanitizer made available in the lobby. - Increased frequency of cleaning and sanitizing increased in public spaces, with an emphasis on frequent contact surfaces such as front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public restrooms, rooms keys and locks, and stair handrails, dining surfaces and seating areas.